 \subsubsection{Results}

-Birch–Murnaghan equation of state (EOS) (\cref{eq:bm-eos}) \cite{murnaghan1944compressibility, birch1947finite} describes the relation between energy and volume of the solid crystals under external pressure, and has been calculated at scale for crystals on the Materials Project \cite{latimer2018evaluation}.
-The detailed EOS curves are visualized in \Cref{fig:eos-bulk}.
-In \Cref{tab:eos}, we select a set of representative models and present the relevant metrics and their rank aggregation to evaluate the quality of predicted EOS on diverse crystal structures.
-Each EOS curve consists of 21 sampled points, with each of them evaluated after ionic relaxation at fixed volume.
-For each model, 21,000 ionic relaxation trajectories are performed in total. \Cref{tab:eos} and \Cref{fig:eos-bulk} show that most models generally have concave up curves for most structures, with some noticeable failure modes observed in some models, such as short-range holes, shifted energy minima, and spikes.
+The Birch–Murnaghan equation of state (EOS) (\cref{eq:bm-eos}) \cite{murnaghan1944compressibility, birch1947finite} describes the relationship between the energy and volume of crystalline solids under external pressure and has been computed at scale for materials in the Materials Project \cite{latimer2018evaluation}.
+The detailed EOS curves for a set of representative models—each consisting of 21 sampled points evaluated after ionic relaxation at fixed volume (21{,}000 ionic relaxation trajectories per model)—are visualized in \Cref{fig:eos-bulk}.
+In \Cref{tab:eos}, we present the corresponding metrics and their aggregated rankings to assess the quality of the predicted EOS across diverse crystal structures.
+Both \Cref{fig:eos-bulk} and \Cref{tab:eos} show that most models exhibit the expected concave-up behavior for the majority of structures, although some models display characteristic failure modes, including short-range holes, shifted energy minima, and spurious spikes.

-We further perform the energy-volume scans of more extreme volumetric strain from \SI{-49}{\%} to \SI{75}{\%} but \textit{without} initial structure relaxation and ionic relaxation, \textit{i.e.} the fractional coordinates of ions are fixed after deformation.
+We further perform energy–volume scans under more extreme volumetric strains, ranging from \SI{-49}{\%} to \SI{75}{\%}, but \textit{without} initial structure or ionic relaxation; that is, the fractional coordinates of ions remain fixed after deformation.
 See \cref{sec:ev_scanning} for further analysis.
-To test if the model actually learns the correct interaction, we also analyze homonuclear diatomics PECs with interatomic distances from $0.9$ covalent radii $r_\text{cov}$ to $3.1$ van der Waals radii $r_\text{vdw}$ for the entire periodic table.
-The range reflects the estimate of equilibrium covalent bond length $2r_c$ and decay of dispersion interaction (see \cref{si:homonuclear-diatomics} for details).
-Many top-ranked models on bulk crystal EOS and Matbench Discovery perform poorly in pairwise interaction, indicating plausible many-body error cancellation to achieve better benchmark ranking for bulk system.
+To evaluate whether the models truly capture the underlying interactions, we also analyze the potential energy curves (PECs) of homonuclear diatomics, with interatomic distances spanning $0.9$ times the covalent radius $r_\text{cov}$ to $3.1$ times the van der Waals radius $r_\text{vdw}$ across the entire periodic table.
+This range approximately covers the equilibrium covalent bond length ($2r_\text{cov}$) and the decay of dispersion interactions (see \cref{si:homonuclear-diatomics} for details).
+Interestingly, many top-ranked models on bulk crystal EOS and Matbench Discovery perform poorly in pairwise interactions, suggesting that apparent benchmark success may result from plausible many-body error cancellation in bulk systems.
 See \Cref{tab:homonuclear-diatomics} for rankings and \Cref{fig:homonuclear-diatomics} for select PECs in \cref{si:homonuclear-diatomics}.
 We encourage reader to visit our interactive leaderboard for complete set of all elements.